Quick Answer

 Keep proof that Form 8938 was attached to the annual return by that return's due date (including extensions), and document whether any foreign deposit or custodial accounts were closed during the tax year.

 Use monthly collection, quarterly reconciliation, and a final lock before filing.
-This is an operating discipline, not an IRS mandate in this pack.
+This is an operating discipline, not an IRS mandate.
 The goal is simple: preserve complete records and keep your year, threshold, and filing decisions consistent.

 Keep this work linked by tax year, filer or entity, and account owner.
 At minimum, check: